msmarchena/bullwhipgame/README.md

 `shiny::runGitHub('bullwhipgame', 'msmarchena')`

-To play the bullwhip game online visit https://marchenamarlene.shinyapps.io/bullwhipgame/
+Live demo of the bullwhipgame can be found here https://marchenamarlene.shinyapps.io/bullwhipgame/